allison-johnson/sinatra-practice-it/notes.md

 - Edit page for question's prompt and topics

 - Able to delete student by clicking button on their show page
+- Able to delete question by clicking button on its show page